Code Review Reasoning Agent Background

 • $1.5-2M ARR

-• Sustainable as standalone product or attractive for platform integration partnerships
+• Sustainable standalone product or acquisition target for GitHub/JetBrains/Atlassian

 Long-Term Vision